Have you ever found yourself lost in your online calendar trying to find the best time slot to schedule a meeting for your dispersed team?

 Finding a suitable time for a meeting can become an ongoing challenge — especially when you have to take into account that one half of your team may finish up their day just as the other half gets out of bed.

-So, when making schedules, look at it from the perspective of the teammates — Is it UTC, EST, or maybe PST for them?
+So, when making schedules, look at it from the perspective of the teammates — is it UTC, EST, or maybe PST for them?
 Do they know your default time zone?
 You don’t want people to end up attending a meeting at 2 a.m. just because they’re going by the wrong time zone.

 A real life example has been shared with us by our contributor Bryan Berthot, a Project Manager, Scrum Master, and a Doctoral Candidate at the University of South Florida.